Chapter 4

 ray acceleration mechanisms could work in black hole jets.

-Turbulence in the accretion disk can lead to shock waves
+Turbulence in the accretion disk can lead to shock waves,

-addition to supernovae) a significant source of cosmic
+supernovae) a significant source of cosmic radiation

-radiation - high-energy charged particles, especially
+- high-energy charged particles, especially protons, spreading

-protons, spreading over long distances in space.
+over long distances in space.

 For the properties of cosmic radiation,